SrivathsanNayak/ethical-hacking-notes/CCNA/README.md

 |-------------------|------------|---------|----------|
 | _Normal_          | STP        | PVSTP   | PVSTP+   |
 | _Rapid_           | RSTP       | RPVSTP  | RPVSTP+  |

+## RSTP

+* RSTP (Rapid STP):

+  * Faster version of STP
+  * IEEE 802.1w
+  * Backwards-compatible with STP

+* Similarities between STP & RSTP:

+  * Root switch elected using same set of rules
+  * Root ports and designated ports selected with same rules
+  * Both place each port in either forwarding or blocking state; in RSTP, blocking state is called discarding state

+* Differences between STP & RSTP:

+  * RSTP has faster convergence
+  * STP port states - listening, blocking and disabled - merged into a single state in RSTP, called discarding state
+  * RSTP has 4 port types - root, designated, alternate and backup port (applied when single switch has two links to same segment, or attached to hub)
+  * In STP, root switch generates & sends Hellos to other switches, and relayed by non-root switches; in RSTP, each switch can generate its own Hellos

+* For example, in STP, to avoid loops it places one port in blocking state.
+In RSTP, that port is placed in alternate state, which won't process/forward any frames except RSTP messages; and if one root port fails, alternate port becomes root port.

+* Newer switches use RSTP by default; if not used, it can be enabled with ```spanning-tree mode rapid-pvst```

+* In RSTP, alternate & backup ports are in discarding state.

+* RSTP port states:

+  * Discarding (blocking, listening and disabled combined)
+  * Learning
+  * Forwarding

+## PortFast and BPDU Guard

+* PortFast - feature that enables switch to instantaneously transition from blocking/discarding to forwarding state, skipping listening & learning state.

+* PortFast is recommended only on non-trunking access ports like edge ports as these ports do not send/receive BPDUs.

+* As PortFast can be enabled on non-trunking ports connecting switches, L2 loops can still occur due to transmission of BPDUs.

+* This can be prevented by enabling BPDU Guard; this moves non-trunking switch ports into an ```errdisable``` state when BPDU is accepted on that port.

+* By enabling BPDU Guard, STP shuts down interfaces with PortFast which received BPDUs, instead of putting them in blocking state.

+* Root guard - feature that helps in enforcing position of root switch in network.

 ## Task 1 - Router Configuration